saundracatalina/rails-engine-OG/README.md

 # Rails Engine

 ## Overview
 Rails Engine was a 7 day project for Turing School of Software & Design's Backend Program.
-It is meant to simulate building and exposing an API that a frontend could consume for a fictitious E-Commerce Application.
+It is solely a backend application built to expose API end points that a frontend could consume for a fictitious E-Commerce Application.

 ## README Content
 - [Getting Started](#getting-started)